 From 1941 to 1950, he played for Malmö FF, usually as the left half.
-After the WC Finals in 1950, he joined Sampdoria in Italy as a professional.
-However, he returned home after a season.
+After the World Cup Finals in 1950, he joined Sampdoria in Italy as a professional.
+However, he returned home after a season, playing only 20 games.
 He was forced to retire due to losing his amateur status.

 LW: Lennart Skoglund